 Please note that the Grievance Department does not meet with clients in person.

 At the conclusion of the investigation you will be contacted by mail regarding the findings of the committee.

 If the Grievance Committee finds sufficient evidence of wrongdoing, it will file a formal complaint charging misconduct against the attorney.
-The Board of Commissioners on Grievance and Discipline, which is an independent board appointed by the Supreme Court of Ohio, will then hold a public hearing and you may be required to testify.
+The Board of Professional Conduct, which is an independent board appointed by the Supreme Court of Ohio, will then hold a public hearing and you may be required to testify.
 Based on the results of this hearing, the Supreme Court of Ohio may take action against the lawyer to protect the public by limiting or prohibiting the lawyer from practicing law.
 If the Board finds insufficient evidence of misconduct, the charges may be dismissed by the Board.